OfficeDev/office-js-docs-pr/docs/quickstarts/excel-quickstart-vue.md

 3. Select any range of cells in the worksheet.

 4. Set the color of the selected range to green.
-In the task pane, choose the **Set color** button.
+In your add-in's task pane, choose the **Set color** button.

    ![Screenshot of Excel, with the add-in task pane open.](../images/excel-quickstart-addin-2c.png)